spacetelescope/mast-aladin-lite/docs/discussion/selection-api.md

 As a notebook user/scientist I want to\...

-- slect a source within a catalog using a programmatic API
+- select a source within a catalog using a programmatic API

 - select a list of sources within all loaded catalogs using a programmatic API

 - select all sources within a defined region using a programmatic API

-- select a footprint using a programmatic API
+- select a footprint(s) using a programmatic API

 #### Data Retrieval Requirements

 As a notebook user/scientist I want to\...

-- access the list of currently selected sources using a programmatic API
+- access the currently selected source(s) using a programmatic API

 - access the region of currently selected sources, if one was used to select the sources, using a programmatic API

-- access the footprint currently selected using a programmatic API
+- access the footprint(s) currently selected using a programmatic API

 #### Listener Requirements

 As a developer, I want to\...

-- listen for changes to the selected sources
+- listen for changes to the selected source(s)

 - listen for changes to the selection region

-- listen for changes to the selected footprint
+- listen for changes to the selected footprint(s)

 #### Misc.
 Requirements

 As a notebook user/scientist I want to\...

-- be able to remove the current selection using a programmatic API
+- be able to remove the current selection(s) using a programmatic API

 ## 1.3.
 Example Use Cases